 Biegun in India: US to seek more inputs from India on its neighbours

-New Delhi, Oct 14: US deputy Secretary of State Stephen Biegun sought from India inputs on its neighbourhood.
+New Delhi, Oct 14: US Deputy Secretary of State Stephen Biegun sought from India inputs on its neighbourhood.
 This came up during his meeting with foreign secretary Harsh Shringla.

 Biegun and Shringla discussed ways to strengthen QUAD security and the former sought India's inputs on its neighbourhood.